 ABOUT ADAM HARTUNG

-Winning means thinking and acting outside the box.
-Adam Hartung’s more than 20 year track record developing and implementing strategies to take advantage of emerging trends has shown companies like Eaton, Hyatt and Integrys Energy how to unleash business growth through innovation.
-When new competitors and market shifting trends threaten your core business, Adam will show you how to be an industry leader by not asking customers what they want and instead giving them what they need.
+Winning requires thinking, and acting, outside the box.
+Adam Hartung’s 20-year track record as a leader in innovation management, developing and implementing strategies to take advantage of emerging trends, has shown companies around the globe how to unleash business growth through innovation.
+As new competitors and market shifting trends threaten everyone’s core business, Adam can show you how to avoid be whipped by externalities and instead be an industry leader giving customers what they really need, – often well beyond what they might ask for.

 Adam’s remarkably consistent track record is built on applying his two proprietary frameworks for predicting business success; The Phoenix Principle and the Status Quo Risk Management Playbook.
 His keynote presentations and workshops make trends clear and help audiences chart a successful course to a more profitable future in our fast changing world.